vichugo23/Credit_Risk_Analysis/README.md

 ## SUMMARY

-Out of all the models, the
+Out of all the models, the balanced random forest classifier turned out to be the best option.
+It provided the best overall analysis.
+It had the best precision out of all the other models though it could still use some fine tuning.